-This unique set of curriculum materials, produced by Humanities Texas in partnership with the National Endowment for the Humanities (NEH) and the American Library Association (ALA), supports the exploration of the rich and varied history and experiences of Latino Americans, who have helped shape the United States over the last five centuries and who have become, with more than fifty million people, the country's largest minority group.
+This unique set of curriculum materials, produced by Humanities Texas in partnership with the National Endowment for the Humanities (NEH) and the American Library Association (ALA), supports the exploration of the rich and varied history and experiences of Latinos, who have helped shape the United States over the last five centuries.

-The cornerstone of the project is the six-part, NEH-supported 2013 documentary film, Latino Americans.
-This award-winning series, created for PBS by the WETA public television station, chronicles Latino Americans in the United States from the sixteenth century to present day.
+The cornerstone of the project is the six-part, NEH-supported documentary Latino Americans.
+This award-winning series, created for PBS by WETA public television, chronicles Latinos in the U.S. from the sixteenth century to present day.

 Latino Americans: 500 Years of History has been made possible through a grant from the National Endowment for the Humanities (NEH) and the American Library Association.